netresearch/dhl-module-versenden-m1/doc/src/EndUserDoc.rst

   * City
   * Street Address

-Next, the configuration sections for the DHL module are explained.

-.. admonition:: Note
+* DHL Versenden (Shipping)

+  * Contact data
+  * Bank data

 The sections *Shipping Methods → DHL* and *Shipping Methods → DHL (deprecated)* are core parts of Magento® which connect to the webservice of DHL USA only.
 They are not relevant for DHL Business Shipping (Versenden) in Germany or Austria.

-   Do not enable those sections if you are using *DHL Versenden*!
+**Do not enable those sections if you are using DHL Versenden (Shipping)!**

 .. raw:: pdf